Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Experiments

 \subsection{Effectiveness of Curriculum Learning}

-In addition to the direct comparisons in Sections~\ref{subsec:result_specialized} and \ref{subsec:result_unified}, we conducted a detailed ablation study to examine the impact of our linguistically-informed curriculum learning strategy.
-We evaluated several training approaches: training from scratch, direct fine-tuning from a pre-trained Chinese-English base model, and our proposed two-stage method, which first fine-tunes on Modern Standard Arabic (MSA) before learning dialectal distributions.
+To answer \textbf{RQ1} (\S\ref{sec:experiments}), we compared three training trajectories: (i) training from scratch on dialectal data alone, (ii) direct fine-tuning from the pre-trained Chinese-English base model to dialectal data, and (iii) our proposed two-stage curriculum, which first fine-tunes on MSA before adapting to dialectal distributions.

-As shown in Table~\ref{tab:effect_curriculum}, training from scratch is suboptimal, while initializing with the multilingual base model enables successful convergence.
-Crucially, our curriculum approach—first learning foundational structure via MSA, then adapting to dialects—achieves the highest overall performance, underscoring the effectiveness of a structured, knowledge-informed learning trajectory.
+As shown in the upper half of Table~\ref{tab:effect_curriculum}, training from scratch fails to converge to competitive performance, confirming that cross-lingual transfer from the base model is essential.
+The curriculum approach consistently outperforms direct fine-tuning across all four metrics, demonstrating that the intermediate MSA stage establishes foundational Arabic phonological and grammatical structure that direct dialectal fine-tuning alone cannot effectively acquire.

-Moreover, we verified that this finding is not limited to a single dialect (e.g., Saudi Arabic, as ablated) but holds comprehensively from a unified modeling perspective.
-Even when compared with a model receiving twice the training updates but without the MSA fine-tuning stage (``$\hookrightarrow$ \textit{Cont.}'' in Table~\ref{tab:effect_curriculum}), our curriculum approach demonstrates greater efficiency and superior performance.
+We further verified that this conclusion generalizes to the unified modeling setting (lower half of Table~\ref{tab:effect_curriculum}).
+Here, we additionally compare against a model that receives twice as many dialectal training updates but without the MSA stage (``$\hookrightarrow$ \textit{Cont.}'').
+Despite having double the gradient updates, this variant still underperforms our curriculum approach, indicating that the \textit{ordering} of training data matters more than the \textit{quantity} of dialectal compute.
+The consistent pattern across both specialized and unified settings confirms the MSA-first curriculum as a general and effective strategy for multi-dialect Arabic TTS.